bberg115/SmartGates/README.md

-# TinyWreckitCourse
+# FPV Analog Course
-Smart gates for FPV Stuffs indoors
+Smart gates for FPV Indoors
 Plan on using Delta5 timer with remote RPi/ESPs to trigger field gates.

 Work in progress..
+'20-'21 Winter

 # Ideas:
 ##  Phase 1: Delta 5